Highlights Of The Program

 • Understanding how these biostimulants differ from enhanced-efficiency fertilizers and improve yield potential

-• Examining practical considerations, including carrier compatibility, supply chain stability, and science-based product selection
+• Reviewing practical considerations, including carrier compatibility, supply chain stability, and science-based product selection

 Q&A SESSION ON MICROBIAL FERTILIZER ADDITIVES FOR NUTRIENT UPTAKE